golang-leipzig/golang-leipzig.github.io/content/posts/meetup-launched.md

 to encourage people to bring their own Go projects for a friendly review, if they like.

-Here are some topics we gathered:
+Here are some topics that we gathered for talks in future meetups:

 * Go modules (coming in [1.12](https://tip.golang.org/doc/go1.12))
 * The Go2 proposals